shogan55/OtakuStream/README.md

 > Love this project?
 Give it a ⭐ on GitHub!
 Want to contribute?
 Fork the repo and submit a PR!

 ---

-🔥 OtakuStream - Watch the Endless Anime Content
+🔥 OtakuStream - Watch Anime Anytime, Anywhere! 🔥